LeanMan Ultimate Plus OPT Package

 The OPT Factory Simulation Dice Game explores the variables that influence production outcomes.
 OPT stands for Optimized Production Technology.
 A great introduction tool for new production supervisors, managers, and product planners, or anyone working in a production environment.
 You will explore all of the variables that influence production outcomes including material push, bottlenecks, line imbalance, batch sizing, 1 piece flow, pull, and more.
 This 8-hour course is also an excellent teaching tool for industrial training course work.
 There are 14 scenarios presented in either 2 Half-Day events, or 1 eight hour Full-Day event.
 The game can be played with 8 to 12 participants.
 Three additional participants can be added with the extra chips and dice included.
 Based upon a game inspired by Eliyahu Goldratt.

-The underlying reason for the Ultimate Simulation with a mechanical product.
+This is the underlying reason for the Ultimate Simulation with a mechanical product.

 Thus, the Ultimate Simulation with the Meccano STEM units to build with over 200 components and some tricky assembly techniques.
 Thus, the learning curve from the 1st build in Batch Flow until the 4th build in Lean Flow is tremendous.
 The 1st unit in Batch typically requires over 90 minutes, while the 4th build in Lean has been performed in under 22 minutes.
 The changes to techniques required to improve flow along the way are very creative, and the kaizen events just flow with ideas on how to perform the tasks better.
 Everyone learns at a faster rate by sharing the "voice of the people."